oumi-ai/oumi/README.md

 ## Features

+Oumi is designed to be fully flexible and yet still easy to use:

 - **Run Anywhere**: Train and evaluate models seamlessly across local environments, Jupyter notebooks, VS Code debugger, or remote clusters.
 - **Any Training**: Pretraining and comprehensive instruction fine-tuning capabilities, including FFT, LoRA, DPO, and more.
 - **Scalability**: Built-in support for multi-node distributed training using PyTorch's DistributedDataParallel (DDP) or Fully Sharded Data Parallel (FSDP).
 Inference support for Llama 405B and beyond.
-- **Cloud Flexibility**: Compatible with major cloud providers (GCP, AWS, Azure, ...) and specialized platforms like DOE ALCF Polaris.
-- **Reproducibility**: Flexible configuration system using YAML files and command-line arguments.
+- **Reproducibility**: Flexible configuration system using YAML files and command-line arguments to allow for full recordability and reproducibility of experiments across training and evaluation.
-- **Unified Interface**: Streamlined processes for data preprocessing, model training, and evaluation.
+- **Unified e2e Interface**: Streamlined processes for data preprocessing, data synthesis, model training, and evaluation with open models.
+Supports even integration with OpenAI, Anthropic, Vertex and other enterprise APIs.
+All you need, ready to use.
 - **Customizable**: Easily extendable to incorporate new models, datasets, and evaluation metrics.
+- **Enterprise-grade**: Enterprise-grade: Thorough coverage with unit and integration tests so that both researchers can rely on Oumi for research as well as enterprises to build their products on it.

 ## Getting Started